PoliteStorm/WaveAnalysis/docs/paper/paper.md

 | Cordyceps militaris | 364.28 | 38,772,791.53 | 0.0287 | 0.0252 | 9.40e‑06 | 1.14 |

 Concentration is the normalized peak‑area fraction; higher is more concentrated.
 Ratios >1 indicate √t improves concentration over STFT; SNR is reported as computed in the pipeline.
 Full CSV/JSON are in `results/summaries/2025-08-22T00:47:18/`.

+Note on SNR scale: Absolute SNR magnitudes depend on baseline definitions and units in the source recordings and can vary widely across datasets.
+We emphasize concentration ratios (√t vs STFT) as a scale‑insensitive comparative metric.
+Outlier SNR values are inspected and, where traceable to baseline artifacts, are flagged in the audit logs; concentration trends remain consistent.

 ### 4.4c Sample sizes and effect sizes
 Per‑species run counts (snr_concentration.json files): Cordyceps militaris N=4; Flammulina velutipes N=4; Omphalotus nidiformis N=4; Schizophyllum commune N=11.